mengcao327/attack-gnn-fairness/README.md

 On random graphs, we generally see similar results, except that error rates do not go up with same-class linking (ED/EE).
 We leave out the detailed results here.

+## Appendix B: model implementations
+### GNN models
+- GCN, GAT, and GraphSAGE: we adopt the implementations provided in the DGL package (https://github.com/dmlc/dgl/).
+- FairGNN: we adopt the implementation provided by the authors (https://github.com/EnyanDai/FairGNN).
+- NIFTY: we adopt the implementation provided by the authors (https://github.com/chirag126/nifty).

+### Graph Attack Baselines
+- Random and DICE: we adopt the implementation provided in the deeprobust package (https://github.com/DSE-MSU/DeepRobust).
+- PR-BCD: we use the implementation provided by the authors (https://github.com/sigeisler/robustness_of_gnns_at_scale).